How to make boots smell better

 Method #4: Use Dryer Sheets

-If you’re in a pinch and looking for an easy method to make your boots smell nicer, using dryer sheets can help.
+If you’re in a pinch and looking for an easy method to make your boots smell nicer, dryer sheets can help.
 Dryer sheets help mask the odors in your boots in a few ways.

-As you’re probably well aware, dryer sheets are quite fragrant.
 The heavy scents used in dryer sheets can overpower boot odors, effectively eliminating them.

 Method #5: Use White Vinegar and Water